nhsx/dna-risk-predict/README.md

 **Note: the `--verify` flag is only required when running the example workflow ([see below](#example-data-verifcation)).**

 ## Example Workflow Verification
 Following initial installation, it is recommended that users run the example workflow, as described, to verify that the pipeline is functioning as expected.
 The `--verify` flag of `dnattend predict`, as shown above, will check the results against the expected output and notify the user if the output matches or not.

 ## Configuration
+DNAttend utilises a single configuration file, in YAML, which documents all model parameter and ensure reproducibility of the analysis.
-The `dnattend simulate` command writes an example documented configuration file that the user can use a template.
+The `dnattend simulate` command writes an example documented configuration file that the user can use as a template.
 A copy of this file is shown below and available to download [here](./README_files/config.yaml).

 ```YAML